rashel-hossain/rasel497/README.md

 ### Software Developer

 I’m a software developer who is passionate about making professional websites.
 I have a passion for learning and sharing my knowledge with others as publicly as possible.
 I love to solve real-world problems.
 Most of the time I work with MERN Stack development in JavaScript, React.js / Node.js / Express.js, MongoDB and Firebase authentication system, and JSON web token for authorization and MVC core.
-I enjoy working with include AWS, Design Patterns and OOP.
+I enjoy working with include Design Patterns and OOP.

 Skills: JavaScript, React.js / Node.js / Express.js, MongoDB and Firebase / JSON Web Token and Design Patterns / HTML5 / CSS3 / Bootstrap / Tailwind CSS